 When I’m not busy doing homework and reading scientific papers about bacteria, I love to hike and spend time with my family.
 I also love reading and watching movies, especially rom-coms, and despite frequently getting frustrated with the characters, I still watch them anyway.
-Speaking of films and movies, my favorite drama series is most definitely “The Queen’s Gambit” on Netflix, and I love the beautiful setting, wardrobe, and of course, the intriguing plot.
-I’m very picky when it comes to films and movies, but in my opinion, “The Queen’s Gambit” is an amazing series that everyone should watch.
-However, while I frequently get frustrated with the characters, I enjoy binge-watching cheesy movies about high school, and as an actual high school student, I can say this: High school isn’t nearly as dramatic as it is in movies.
-In addition, I love drawing and digital art, although my Photoshop projects can be a bit… weird, since some of the projects I’ve created include making an ID for William Clark the explorer and a fake news article about a certain world leader and television personality, all to prank my friends with.
+Speaking of films and movies, my current obsession is “The Queen’s Gambit” on Netflix.
+In addition, I love drawing and digital art, although my Photoshop projects have been known to be a bit… eccentric.
+Some of the projects I’ve created include making a news article of Rhee Syngman caught fangirling at a Blackpink concert, a fake ID for William Clark the explorer, and a news article about Kim Kardashian taking over the North Korean Kim regime, all to prank my friends with.

 On this blog, I hope to share my journey and some tips along the way and also posting about topics in biology to help others gain a deeper understanding in the field, while exploring new discoveries in biotechnology and bioethics.
 Anyway, I would love for you to join me on this journey, so buckle up your seat belt, and enjoy the ride as we explore the world of science together.
 Thank you so much for stopping by, and I hope you enjoy my blog!